rancher/rancher.github.io/os/cloud-config/index.md

   - ssh-rsa BBB...ZZZ example2@rancher
 ```

-In our example above, we have our `#cloud-config` line to indicate it's a cloud config file.
-We have 1 top-level key, `ssh_authorized_keys`.
-The values of the keys are the indented lines after the key.
+In our example above, we have our `#cloud-config` line to indicate it's a cloud-config file.
+We have 1 top-level property, `ssh_authorized_keys`.
+Its value is a list of public keys that are represented as a dashed list under `ssh_authorized_keys:`.

-## How RancherOS Applies Cloud Config
+## How RancherOS Applies Cloud-Config

-RancherOS comes with a default configuration.
-The cloud config file processed by `cloud-init` will extend and overwrite the default configuration and be saved as `cloud-config.yml` in `/var/lib/rancher/conf`.
-Finally, the `cloud-config-local.yml` file will extend and overwrite the result from the `cloud-config.yml` passed in the installation.
+RancherOS comes with a default configuration (also in cloud-config format).
+The cloud-config file processed by cloud-init will extend and override the default configuration and be saved as `cloud-config.yml` in `/var/lib/rancher/conf`.
+Finally, the `cloud-config-local.yml` file will extend and override the result from the `cloud-config.yml` passed in the installation.
 You should not edit `cloud-config-local.yml` file directly.
 The `ros config` command allows you to change the content of the `cloud-config-local.yml` file.

-Typically, when you first boot the server, you pass in the cloud config file to configure the initialization of the server.
-After the first boot, if you have any changes for the configuration, it's recommended that you use `ros config` commands to set the `rancher` key in the configuration.
+Typically, when you first boot the server, you pass in the cloud-config file to configure the initialization of the server.
+After the first boot, if you have any changes for the configuration, it's recommended that you use `ros config` CLI to set the necessary configuration properties.
 Any changes will be saved in the `cloud-config-local.yml` file.

-## Updating Cloud Config After RancherOS has booted
+## Updating Cloud-Config After RancherOS has booted

 `ros config` is the main command to interact with RancherOS configuration, here's the link to the [full ros config command docs]({{site.baseurl}}/os/rancheros-tools/ros/config/).
 With these commands, you can get and set values in the `cloud-config-local.yml` file as well as import/export configurations.

 You can view the content of `cloud-config-local.yml` file by issuing the `ros config export` command.
-Another command `ros config export --full` prints the current effective configuration of RancherOS, taking into account the initial default configuration and the impact of cloud config.
+Another command `ros config export --full` prints the current effective configuration of RancherOS, taking into account the initial default configuration and the impact of cloud-config.

 _In v0.3.1+, we changed the command from `rancherctl` to `ros`._

-## Supported Cloud Config Directives
+## Supported Cloud-Config Directives

-RancherOS currently supports a small number of cloud config directives.
+RancherOS currently supports a small number of cloud-config directives.

 > **Note:** Currently, RancherOS doesn't support adding other users to RancherOS.
-If this is in your cloud config file, RancherOS will not boot up.

 ### SSH Keys